Michelle Legge

 3. Select your accounting method.
 Koinly supports FIFO.

-Denmark Settings Koinly4.
+A screenshot showing the default settings for Danish crypto investors using Koinly crypto tax calculator4.
 Connect Koinly to your wallets, exchanges, or blockchains.
 Koinly integrates with more than 350 crypto exchanges, wallets, and blockchains (see all).
 If you can't find yours, let us know - we're always adding more.

 5. Let Koinly crunch the numbers.
 Make a coffee.
 Koinly will calculate your cost basis for each crypto asset like ETH, ADA, Bitcoin, and much more.
 Koinly will calculate each capital gain or loss from your sales, as well as your crypto income and expenses.